 That last poem was displayed here for a week.It was almost a farewell to satire, almost (because I think the rest of British Standards might be less satirical, but I'm not sure).
 I read the following piece the other month, and it struck me as important to the misgivings I have now and again about the socially referential aspects of this project, but then I realise and accept that satire has to thrive on those: ‘There’s something about satire which means that it oozes outwards quicker than other modes, it forces the reader to draw the text into relation with the social totality quicker, it is ecological insofar as it is always profoundly embedded in a wide contextual web and twangs those threads repeatedly.’ says Robert Kiely.
 I like the 'oozing' motion referred to there, and an ecological gloss on what might be thought purely logical, as it were.

-Future publications from 'Weird Syrup' will be listed HERE.
-None has yet been submitted to magazines.
+Publications from 'Weird Syrup' will be listed HERE.
+HUB POST:

 What comes after Keats?
 I could write through another sonnet by Shelley (though I'm going off the idea of treating Shelley's 'Ode to the West Wind' as a sequence of 5 sonnets).
 Individual sonnets have been operating as 'interval' sonnets throughout the book.
 I've even thought of returning to Wordsworth, since he was so productive at the start of the year; I've read through his sequence to the River Duddon, his last important work, though I might check out the sonnets about capital punishment again.
 One of my running arguments about Brexit was that it was about re-introducing hanging once we were free of inconvenient human rights.
 Maybe.
 Eventually I see the book British Standards ending with versions of Clare's sonnets, probably as quennets (since I've largely superseded sonnet frames in the development of my larger project).
 But, as I had problems with Bad Idea (book two of the 'English Strain project), in that I ran out of poems to version before I'd reached Brexit, the same has happened in regards to the Brexit Transition Period and Covid-19!
 I have difficulties here (which are admittedly my problem and of little importance to you) which I will have to deal with.